mtycholaz/pcff/README.md

 -   `actions` folder

-    -   Contains `@ngrx` action creators
+    -   Contains `@ngxs` action creators

--   `effects` folder
+-   `state` folder

-    -   Contains `@ngrx` effects
+    -   Contains `@ngxs` state specific to the module

 -   `models` folder

-    -   Contains domain models
+    -   Contains models specific to the module

--   `reducers` folder

-    -   Contains `@ngrx` reducers
-    -   Define state(s) for Feature Module
-    -   There could be more than one reducers for a Feature Module

 -   `services` folder
+    -   Contains services specific to the module
     -   Services are mostly responsible for making HTTP calls to backend
-    -   May include other services, e.g. `auth-guard`, if applicable
+    -   Services are consumed by the state

 #### <a name='References:'></a>References: